 The growth of electric cars is at the expense of gasoline and especially diesel.
 In 2020, only 14,000 new diesel cars were registered, accounting for 3.8% of the total.
 The days of this fuel seem to be numbered.
 Hydrogen for passenger cars is not a realistic option, because of its poor economic performance, as we discussed earlier in this column.
-The market also seems to see this: only one registration in the Netherlands in the past year.
+The market also seems to see this: Hyundai only sold 140 hydrogen cars in the Netherlands in the past year.

 The change in the taxation addition (from 8% to 12% in 2021) has certainly had a positive effect on the December registrations of electric cars in particular.
 No less than 60% of new cars in December were electric.
 But the supply is also growing rapidly (and moreover, just admit it: who does not doubt the value of their petrol car in five years’ time?).